JeringTech/Javascript.NodeJS/ReadMe.md

 View source [here](https://github.com/JeringTech/Javascript.NodeJS/blob/master/perf/NodeJS/FileWatchingBenchmarks.cs).

 ## Building and Testing
-You can build and test this project in Visual Studio 2019.
+You can build and test this project in Visual Studio 2019/2022.

+This project uses [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).
+They have a critical limitation - Visual Studio only loads source generator dlls once, at startup.

+This means for builds to succeed, you have to:

+1. Build the solution once (outputs the source generator project dlls)
+2. Restart Visual Studio
+3. Rebuild (this should succeed)

+Thereafter, if you make changes to the source generator projects, you'll have to build, restart Visual Studio, and rebuild.

 ## Projects Using this Library
 [Jering.Web.SyntaxHighlighters.HighlightJS](https://github.com/JeringTech/Web.SyntaxHighlighters.HighlightJS) - Use the Syntax Highlighter, HighlightJS, from C#.